tomertir/falafel-stall-game/README.md

 ## Course

-Object-Oriented Programming — Ben-Gurion University of the Negev
+Introduction to Computer Science in Python — Ben-Gurion University of the Negev